The Bollenhut Hat

-People all over the world who have been to the Black Forest know the hat as it is both a symbol and a trademark of the Black Forest.
+People all over the world now who have been to the Black Forest recognize that the hat is both a symbol and a trademark of the Black Forest.

 The hat is typically passed down, generation to generation and is made by an ever-decreasing number of skilled seamstresses.
 Its artful magnificence is only worn and displayed on special occasions.
-The color of the pompoms have a special meaning, whereas ted indicates that the lady wearing the hat is unmarried, while black indicates the wearer is married.
+The color of the pompoms has a special meaning, whereas the hat indicates that the lady wearing the hat is unmarried, while black indicates the wearer is married, as mentioned above.